🎁 Health as Christmas gift: Surprise your loved ones with a CARE Voucher - buy Voucher

 Extreme measures, be it in dieting, fasting, or exercising, can be counterproductive and even harmful.
 Excessive restriction in diet can lead to nutrient deficiencies, while overexercising can cause physical injury and undue stress on the body.
 Moderation is key.
 It's about making gradual, sustainable changes that can be maintained in the long term without adverse effects on your health.

-Being up-to-date with the latest scientific insights and enabling yourself to understand and optimize your health is the essence of your CARE membership.
+Being up-to-date with the latest scientific insights and enabling yourself to understand and optimize your health is the essence of your health check-up at CARE.

 During our comprehensive health check-ups and with an in-depth blood analysis, we give you insight into your current health status and potential room for improvement.
 This allows you to detect changes in your body early on and to optimize your health and wellness.